 There are lots of different people working at CAMHS, and we are all specially trained in helping children and young people that have mental health needs.

-Below are some of the people you might meet at your local CAMHS...
+Below you can find a list of the kind of people you might meet at CAMHS:

 Therapists at CAMHS have different professional backgrounds; they might be nurses, social workers, teachers or counsellors.
 They help families to understand more than one side of a problem.
 They will talk to you and help you find ways of coping.

 There are different types of psychologists, but they are all trained to understand how children think and learn.
 They can help with the way you behave and the way you feel and think about things.